Stoxum/casinocoin-dev-portal/content/tutorial-paychan.md

 **Tip:** In this example, the channel's public key is the public key from the payer's master key pair.
 This is perfectly safe and valid.
 It is also perfectly safe and valid to use a different key pair, as long as only the payer knows the public and secret keys for that key pair. <!-- Editor's note: We don't have a good page to link to explain key pairs as of time of this writing. -->

-Additionally, you'll need a `casinocoind` server to send transactions to.
-The examples in this tutorial assume a `casinocoind` server is running on the test machine (`localhost`) with an unencrypted JSON-RPC API endpoint on port **5005**.
+Additionally, you'll need a `stoxumd` server to send transactions to.
+The examples in this tutorial assume a `stoxumd` server is running on the test machine (`localhost`) with an unencrypted JSON-RPC API endpoint on port **5005**.

-To test without transferring real CSC, you can use [CasinoCoin Test Net](https://casinocoin.org/build/casinocoin-test-net/) addresses with Test Net CSC.
-If you do use the CasinoCoin Test Net, you can use the Test Net servers' JSON-RPC API by connecting to `https://api.altnet.rippletest.net:51234` instead of `http://localhost:5005/`.
+To test without transferring real STM, you can use [Stoxum Test Net](https://stoxum.org/build/stoxum-test-net/) addresses with Test Net STM.
+If you do use the Stoxum Test Net, you can use the Test Net servers' JSON-RPC API by connecting to `https://api.altnet.rippletest.net:51234` instead of `http://localhost:5005/`.

-You can use any amount of CSC for the payment channels.
-The example values in this tutorial set aside 100 CSC (`10000000000` drops) in a payment channel for at least 1 day.
+You can use any amount of STM for the payment channels.
+The example values in this tutorial set aside 100 STM (`10000000000` drops) in a payment channel for at least 1 day.

 ## Flow Diagram
 [flow diagram]: #flow-diagram